Council of Cabinet Ministers

 The Council of Cabinet Ministers (Majlis Mesyuarat Menteri-Menteri Kabinet) is the body of high-ranking Brunei officials, consisting of the top leaders of the executive branch of Brunei government.
 Led by the Sultan himself, who has also been the Prime Minister of Brunei since 1984.

 The Council consists of the Prime Minister (the Sultan), the Senior Minister (the Crown Prince), ministers and the second ministers, and deputy ministers of respectives ministries.
 All of the ministers and deputy ministers are appointed by the Prime Minister-Sultan.
-The ministers are responsible directly to the Sultan and hold their seats at His Majesty's pleasure, usually reshuffle and nominate every 5 years.
+The ministers are responsible directly to the Sultan and hold their seats at His Majesty's pleasure, usually reshuffle and nominate every 4 years (since 2022).

 History

 The cabinet was established in 1959.
 Immediately upon Brunei's independence on 1 January 1984, the following portfolios were introduced as the first cabinet line-up: